Logo

 Remarks

-I personally find this aspect of nuclear fusion reactions awesome.
-This is like alchemy, where you are literally changing one material to another at an elemental level.
+I personally find this aspect of nuclear fusion reactions to be awesome.
+It feels very much like science fiction in our lives, given how so much of our daily life involves noticeable chemical reactions instead of nuclear reactions.
+This is like alchemy, where you are changing one material to another at an elemental level.
 Yes, it's physically possible to accomplish the "Philosopher's stone" style conversion of base metals into gold.
-However, it'd be very energy exhaustive, impractical and not a commercially attractive alternative to mining.
+However, it'd be very energy-intensive, impractical and not a commercially attractive alternative to mining, as it stands today.

 On definitions and multiple reactants